 Cost: $2,250 USD

-We are currently scheduling for this trek in February and March of 2019.
+We are currently scheduling for this trek in January through April of 2021.
 If you have dates that you would like to book please let us know.

 All treks include airport pick up, all lodging, all meals (except for two dinners at the beach), and of course, horses, tack, and guides.
 Alcoholic beverages and soft drinks are not included.